cscart/docs/en/user_guide/manage_products/promotions/setting_promotion.rst

         You can create multiple conditions.
 Please note the phrase at the top of the condition list: *If all/any of these conditions are true/false*.
 By choosing between *all* and *any*, and *true* and *false*, you determine when the promotion applies.

-        The **once per customer** condition checks at least 6 parameters:
+       The **once per customer** condition checks at least 7 parameters: ``firstname, lastname, b_city, b_state, b_country, b_zipcode, and email``.
-        ``firstname , lastname , b_city , b_state , b_country , b_zipcode , email``

-        If a match is found at the time of the request using an order status that decreases the quantity of products in stock, then it is considered that this promotion has already been used for this customer.
+       It checks for a match among these parameters; 5 out of the 7 are enough to make a match, or at least one of them—specifically, the email.
+The system searches for a match among the existing orders that have a status to decrease the amount of products in stock.
+If a match is found, then it is considered that this promotion has already been used for this customer.

    .. image:: img/promotions_02.png
        :align: center